harqis/harqis/README.md

-Hello!
-I'm harqis, statistical data analytics student.
+I'm a statistical data analytics student.
 I will use Github for my personal projects.

 <!---